+D. Bilateral Contracts
-- D. Bilateral Contracts - 1.
-Inspected PRG meeting materials to determine whether the utility consulted with its PRG for any contracts with terms over one calendar quarter before they were executed.

-2. Inspected counterparties' credit supporting documentation to validate that the contracts were executed bilaterally with investment-grade counterparties or non-investment grade counterparties that were supported with credit protection such as surety bonds, guarantee, collateral, and net provision.

-3. Inquired with the utility as to whether the contracts had any impact on the overall Time to Expiration Value at Risk (TeVAR).

-Finding: We found no contracts had any impact on the overall TeVAR.

-4. Identified any contract related to a new fossil-fuel generation or Power Purchase Agreement (PPA) that was less than five years.

-Finding: We did not identify any contract related to a new fossil-fuel generation or PPA that was less than five years.

-5. Traced and agreed all bilateral contracts executed during the quarter to supporting documentation to ensure that they were correctly and completely reported in attachments of the utility's QCR.
+- 1. Inspected PRG meeting materials to determine whether the utility consulted with its PRG for any contracts with terms over one calendar quarter before they were executed. - Finding: We found no exceptions as a result of this procedure. - 2.
+Inspected counterparties' credit supporting documentation to validate that the contracts were executed bilaterally with investment-grade counterparties or non-investment grade counterparties that were supported with credit protection such as surety bonds, guarantee, collateral, and net provision. - Finding: We found no exceptions as a result of this procedure. - 3.
+Inquired with the utility as to whether the contracts had any impact on the overall Time to Expiration Value at Risk (TeVAR). - Finding: We found no contracts had any impact on the overall TeVAR. - 4.
+Identified any contract related to a new fossil-fuel generation or Power Purchase Agreement (PPA) that was less than five years. - Finding: We did not identify any contract related to a new fossil-fuel generation or PPA that was less than five years. - 5.
+Traced and agreed all bilateral contracts executed during the quarter to supporting documentation to ensure that they were correctly and completely reported in attachments of the utility's QCR.

-- E. Electronic Solicitation Contracts - 1.
-Inspected the utility's Q3 2023 electric physical transactions included in Attachment A to determine if there were any electronic solicitation or other competitive solicitation transactions.

-Finding: We found no electric physical transactions derived from electronic/competitive solicitation(s) as a result of this procedure.

-2. Inspected PRG meeting materials to determine whether the utility consulted with its PRG for any contracts with terms over one calendar quarter before they were executed.

-3. Inspected the utility's Independent Evaluator (IE) report to determine whether IE evaluated any contracts executed with affiliate(s) or any contracts with terms greater than two years.

-4. Inspected counterparties' credit supporting documentation to validate that the contracts derived from the electronic solicitation selection process were executed with investment-grade counterparties or non-investment grade counterparties that were supported with credit protection such as surety bonds, guarantee, collateral, and net provision.

-5. Inquired with the utility as to whether the contracts had any impact on the overall TeVAR.

-Finding: We found no contracts had any impact on the overall TeVAR.

-6. Identified any contract related to a new fossil-fuel generation or PPA that was less than five years.

-Finding: We did not identify any contract related to a new fossil-fuel generation or PPA that was less than five years.

-7. Traced and agreed all electronic solicitation contracts executed during the quarter to supporting documentation to ensure that they were correctly and completely reported in attachments of the utility's QCR.

-Finding #3: SDG&E failed to demonstrate compliance with D.02-10-062, Appendix B, and PU Code Section 581.
-SDG&E failed to report electronic solicitation electronic solicitation contracts in Attachment H of the Q3 2023 QCR advice letter filing.

-On March 1, 2024, SDG&E and the UARCD held a conference call to discuss contracts and the inadvertent exclusion of contracts from Attachment H of the Q3 2023 QCR.
-During this call, SDG&E explained to UARCD that these contracts resided outside of SDG&E's current tracking system for querying transactions to be included in the QCR.
-Therefore, SDG&E has implemented new controls for reporting these transactions such as including transactions in its quarterly review checklist reviewed at Attachment H meetings prior to submission.
-Furthermore, SDG&E is working with its new vendor to be able to query these types of transactions and to enhance the controls around Attachment H tracking to make sure it is accurate and complete upon filing.
+SDG&E's Response:

+On April 26, 2024, SDG&E stated:

+SDG&E inadvertently transcribed the agrees with UARCD that the name should be specified the specified agrees with UARCD that the name should be specified attachment H to reflect the change.
+SDG&E will ensure that name accuracy will be checked by all personnel that submit or verify the information going forward.

+E. Electronic Solicitation Contracts

+- 1. Inspected the utility's Q4 2023 electric physical transactions included in Attachment A to determine if there were any electronic solicitation or other competitive solicitation transactions. - Finding: We found no electric physical transactions derived from electronic/competitive solicitation(s) as a result of this procedure. - 2.
+Inspected PRG meeting materials to determine whether the utility consulted with its PRG for any contracts with terms over one calendar quarter before they were executed. - Finding: We found no exceptions as a result of this procedure. - 3.
+Inspected the utility's Independent Evaluator (IE) report to determine whether IE evaluated any contracts executed with affiliate(s) or any contracts with terms greater than two years. - Finding: We found no exceptions as a result of this procedure. - 4.
+Inspected counterparties' credit supporting documentation to validate that the contracts derived from the electronic solicitation selection process were executed with investment-grade counterparties or non-investment grade counterparties that were supported with credit protection such as surety bonds, guarantee, collateral, and net provision. - Finding: We found no exceptions as a result of this procedure. - 5.
+Inquired with the utility as to whether the contracts had any impact on the overall TeVAR. - Finding: We found no contracts had any impact on the overall TeVAR. - 6.
+Identified any contract related to a new fossil-fuel generation or PPA that was less than five years. - Finding: We did not identify any contract related to a new fossil-fuel generation or PPA that was less than five years. - 7.
+Traced and agreed all electronic solicitation contracts executed during the quarter to supporting documentation to ensure that they were correctly and completely reported in attachments of the utility's QCR.

+SDG&E's Response:

+On May 14, 2024, SDG&E stated:

+the reported information in Attachment B and the details provided in our response.
+Both documents correctly did not indicate any collateral being requested.